department-of-veterans-affairs/va.gov-cms/READMES/project-conventions.md

   * If you have a suggestion for an alternative approach, or a concern about the ticket or the approach, escalate it to your PM/DM/PO.
 * Do not review PRs that do not belong to a member of your team unless your review has been requested.
   * If your review has been requested as a result of code ownership, but the code in question is owned by multiple teams, consider whether your review is necessary or valuable in this context.
   * For example, `config/sync` is massive, messy, and ownership is shared between multiple teams.
-It is good to be aware of changes to configuration, but it is not necessarily appropriate for you to review those changes formally.
+It is good to be aware of changes to configuration, but it is not necessarily appropriate for *you* to review those changes formally.
 * Do not make changes to PRs that do not belong to a member of your team without their consent and approval.
   * Instead, make suggestions, justify them, and allow the owner to approve or reject them.
 * Do not merge new changes into PRs that do not belong to a member of your team (excluding Dependabot, etc) without their consent and approval.
 * Do not merge a PR that does not belong to a member of your team without their consent and approval.
 * Do not review PRs that are in "Draft" status unless you have been specifically requested.

+## Communication

+* Prefer communication in the open.
+Ask questions in the open.
+  * If the documentation does not contain the answer to a procedural question, add documentation containing the answer.
+  * If the documentation *does* contain the answer, consider revising/improving it to improve searchability/relevance/readability/anything else.

 ----